SecondMikasa/ArnimFox/README.md

 ## Additional Tweaks
-Go to Customize Toolbar... and turn on the `Title bar` for a better experience
+Go to Customize Toolbar... and turn on the `Title bar` for a better experience Also to change the browser wallpaper just paste the image (png format) into the img folder and rename it to wallpaper

 ## Some Concerns
 While I have tried my best, it is bound to still encounter bugs at some point.
 Though a novice developer, I will try to address them to the best of my capabilities.
 Thanks for all the co-operation